jadudm/bizdev-stories/070-leaves.md

 To model the impact of leave, we calculated as follows:

-1. 18F WBs bill 12 months.
+1. 18F WBs work 12 months of the year.
 2. This is 12 * 4 = 48 weeks, or 24 pay periods.
-3. 18F WBs each have 24 * 4, or 96 hours of leave/year.
+3. 18F WBs therefore each have 24 * 4, or 96 hours of leave/year.

 Multiplying 96h by the number of WBs needed to staff our paid work, we discover how much work "goes undone" because of leave.
 Divding by 10 months[^winter] of time (40w * 40h), or 1600h, we approximate *how many more WBs we need to cover leave*.
 These get added in, bumping our headcount and, therefore, overheads.

+Not accommodated in this approximation are realities of FMLA, or the fact that some career feds accrue time off at double this rate, thus doubling the impact of leave amongst expert staff.
+Administrative leaves (due to the impact from Covid-19) further complicate the picture.

+It is true that "all" leave does not need to be covered.
+This might manifest as a project having several more days of budget (for example).
+This, however, ties up several staff for an additional number of days, meaning they cannot start a new (billable) project.
+Hence, this piece of the model begins to explore the question of whether we need a "deeper bench" to accommodate the realities of leave.

+Before we add more knobs, we'll close out with [hiring](080-hiring.html).
 <hr>

 [^winter]: Again, WBs get paid year-round, but billable work slows down Dec/Jan.
+We have less need to cover leave in the slow months; it is still an overhead, but it does not impact our ability to staff billable work in the same way.
+To accommodate the fact that some of this time off is taken during the slow period, we will assume 15% of accrued time off is taken around the new year.